datajerk/ctf-write-ups/pbctf2020/amazing_rop/README.md

  0010: 0x06 0x00 0x00 0x7fff0000  return ALLOW
 ```

 That's pretty grim.
-Best if we just stick to the advice in the source (which, BTW, will have the primary process print the flag--this is a pretty cool challenge).
+Best if we just stick to the advice in the source (which, BTW, will have the initial process print the flag--this is a pretty cool challenge).

 Since we're already in Ghidra, might as well get the `vuln` stack diagram: